Director of Veterans Initiatives

 Executive Assistant to the President and to the Commission

 Laura Ewing has been with WICHE since 2007 and currently serves as the Executive Assistant to the President and to the 48 member Commission that governs WICHE.
 She earned her bachelor’s degree in Liberal Arts with a concentration in Public Relations from Graceland University in Lamoni, IA.
 Community service is important to Laura.
-Most recently, she served and led the board of a local performing arts nonprofit for several years, and is an active volunteer with ministry outreach programs.
+Most recently, she served and led the board of a local performing arts nonprofit for several years, and is an active volunteer with ministry programs.

 Colleen Falkenstern serves as a research analyst in WICHE’s Policy Analysis and Research unit.
 In her role, she supports the development of WICHE’s annual data resources—Regional Fact Book for Higher Education in the West, Benchmarks (of access and success), and Tuition and Fees in Public Higher Education in the West.
 She also provides analytical support for WICHE’s quadrennial projections of high school graduates, Knocking at the College Door.
 She received a bachelor’s degree in marketing and management from the University of South Carolina—Columbia and a master’s degree in higher education from the University of Denver.

-Director of Operations and Membership Administration, WCET
+Senior Director, Operations and Membership Administration, WCET

 Sherri Artz Gilbert, assistant director of operations and member services for WCET, has been with WICHE since 1999.
 Her principal responsibilities include preparing and managing the budget, coordinating the membership effort, and database maintenance.
 Previously, she worked for the Reading Musical Foundation, a nonprofit that promotes and facilitates music education and appreciation to preserve and develop musical experience and culture in Berks County, Pa.
 While there she was responsible for donor management and administration of the Blues in the Schools program.
 She received a B.S./B.A. from Kutztown University in Pennsylvania with a major in management and marketing.
 Originally from Pennsylvania Dutch country, Sherri currently resides above 9,200 feet in the Colorado mountains with her husband and two dogs.

-Rural Opioid Technical Assistance Coordinator, Behavioral Health Program
+Technical Assistance Associate, Behavioral Health Program

 Vanessa Gonzalez is a Technical Assistance Associate for the Behavioral Health Program.
 She works primarily on the Rural Opioid Prevention Project, supporting the provision of TA to HRSA grantees.
 Additionally, Vanessa supports the coordination of activities for the Mountain Plains MHTTC.
 A May 2018 graduate of CU-Boulder, Vanessa earned a Double Bachelor of Arts — Biology, Environmental Studies, with Minors in Business & Communications, and a Certificate in Public Health.
 After completing her education accolades in four years, she is excited to join the WICHE Behavioral Health Program team.